GHDDI-AILab/Targeting2019-nCoV/docs/nCov_Targets.md

-# Target Analysis For SARS/MERS and previous therapeutic efforts
+# Target Analysis For SARS/MERS and previous related therapeutic efforts

 ---